UedaTakeyuki/vuetify-nav/README.md

-# 2023.03.12: Deprecated.
-The successor is [vuetify-nav2](https://www.npmjs.com/package/vuetify-nav2) for Vue2, for Vue3 now under planning.

 # Out-of-the-box Vuetify navigation menu component, with Toolbar, Navigation Drawers, Menus, and QR code

 Provide Toolbar with Navigation drawer and drop down menu as follows: